vvr-rao/SFDC-AWS-Textract/README.md

   Files - sendFile.txt and sendAttachment.txt - have sample code of how you can send a File or Attachment from SFDC to API Gateway
 2) set of components to do a detect text in Textract.
 Used textract.startDocumentTextDetection and textract.getDocumentTextDetection since I needed to detect text in PDFs and they were the only functions with support that.

-The methods are asynchronous so I had to use the following pattern
+  The methods are asynchronous so I had to use the following pattern;

     Lambda1.py - this initates detect text using textract.startDocumentTextDetection.
 It is exposed the Salesforce via the API Gateway.
 Code is configured to create a message in an SNS topic on completion of a scan.

     Lambda2.py - this has been set as a Subscriber to the above SNS topic.
 Fires when a message is placed on SNS topic

 3) Also tested out zipping of files in S3.
 Follow file has sample code - Zipper.py.
 Also exposed to Salesforce via API Gateway